AmarOk1412/rori_core/README.md

 5. `libncurses` for the UI
 6. `openssl` to generate keys for the API
 7. `python > 3.6` for modules.
+8. `pip3` and modules: `wikipedia`

 ## Run your instance

 `./launch-rori.sh` will:

 1. Generate keys for the API
+2. Generate modules table into the database
-2. Then run RORI to generate the config file and the database
+3. Then run RORI to generate the config file and the database
-3. For now, close and launch manually `python3 scripts/generate_modules.py` to fill the database
-4. `make run`

 `config.json` looks something like:
 ```